Bestra/ember-training-slides/slides.md

 - controller implements debounce in one place
 - debounce happens some times, some times not.

+^
+- maybe common logic should live in a service object
+---

 # TESTING components
 # component actions